abhisekjha/Vector-Website/developmentplan.md

    * Tailwind configured with a neon-lime accent (`#D8FF3D`) and a neutral surface.
    * Import Inter + Plus Jakarta Sans for Raft-like look.
+   * **Playfair Display font integration** - Added Google Fonts with preconnect optimization, CSS classes for different weights (400-900), and Tailwind utility class `font-playfair` for elegant serif typography on headings and key elements.

 3. **Components**